 Just as children are at the heart of everything we do, our curriculum is at the heart of the school.
 We strongly believe children should enjoy coming to school and love learning.
-Each day should be filled with creativity and challenge, enabling children to discover their talents to become extraordinary Mathematicians, Writers, Historians, Linguists etc. We have thought carefully about what is taught, what has to be learnt and what children need to know and be able to do.
+Each day should be filled with creativity and challenge, enabling children to discover their talents to become extraordinary Mathematicians, Writers, Historians, Linguists etc. We have thought carefully about what is taught, what has to be learnt and what children need to know and be able to do in order to progress and succeed.
 Equal prominence is given to developing character, creativity, self-esteem and well-being.
+We ensure all children regardless of physical or academic ability have equal opportunities to participate in everything that we offer.
+This includes the physical environment which allows all pupils to have access to the facilities within the school.
 This vision for our curriculum underpins all the learning that takes place in our school.
 Our high expectations drive pupils to raise their own expectations in learning, in their social interactions and ultimately in their lives.
 We encourage independent learning and self-reflection in order to prepare our pupils for a future we cannot predict, while ensuring their academic excellence and well-being remain our highest priorities.

-Why do we do what we do?
+Why do we do what we do (Impact)

 We have embedded the spiritual, moral, social and cultural development of children into our teaching and learning and continually ensure opportunities to develop resilience and independence are explored.
 Children use their prior learning to develop transferrable skills, knowledge and progression in their learning; they build memory by revisiting particular themes.
-We encourage and value self-reflection; we support our children to have high expectations and ambitions for their futures.
+We encourage and value self-reflection; we support our children to have high expectations of themselves and ambitions for their futures.

 Please click on the documents below to see a sample of the learning that takes place.

-- Curriculum Overview Year 6 2018-19
+- Mental Health Curriculum Overview 2023-24

-- PE Curriculum Overview 2018-19
+- RHSE Curriculum Overview 2023-24

-- Curriculum Overview Year 5 2018-19
+- Curriculum Planning Year 1 2023-24

-- Curriculum Overview Year 4 2018-19
+- Curriculum Planning Year 2 2023-24

-- Curriculum Overview Year 3 2018-19
+- Curriculum Planning Year 3 2023-24

-- Curriculum Overview Year 2 2018-19
+- Curriculum Planning Year 4 2023-24

-- Curriculum Overview Year 1 2018-19
+- Curriculum Planning Year 5 2023-24

-- Reception Topic Curriculum Planning 18-19
+- Curriculum Planning Year 6 2023-24

-- Our Curriculum
+- Curriculum Intent 2023-2024

 - BCPS National Curriculum Coverage Chart